-Marco Cerrillo, Availability Monday-Saturday
+Marco Cerrillo, Availability Monday-Friday

 Having spent the last 25 years as a professional musician, Marco Cerrillo has worked up quite the repertoire of musical achievements, including sharing the stage with such musical greats as Santana.
 With fifteen of those 25 years spent teaching, Marco has gained a mountain of knowledge with regards to piano students, young and old, beginners and advanced.
 Hailing originally from Mexico City, Marco is a recent transplant to the Austin area and is excited about the teaching and gigging opportunities Austin has to offer.
 Marco attended the Mexico City Conservatory for six years, learning various styles of music from classical to jazz.
 After much experience playing and teaching, Marco considers himself primarily a jazz pianist, though he continues to teach other styles in his lessons, including blues, classical, and pop.